tzaeschke/phtree/README.md

 <!-- - The hypercube navigation is discussed in detail in [Efficient Z-Ordered Traversal of Hypercube Indexes](https://github.com/tzaeschke/phtree/blob/master/Z-Ordered_Hypercube_Navigation.pdf) (2017).
  -->

-Since 2019, development is kindly supported by [Improbable](https://improbable.io).
+In 2019 and 2020 development was kindly supported by [Improbable](https://improbable.io).

 **_Other spatial indexes can be found in the [TinSpin spatial index collection](https://github.com/tzaeschke/tinspin-indexes)._**